-(c) Functional and presentation currency
+c.
+Functional and presentation currency

-The financial statements are presented in Kenya Shillings (KShs) which is also the REIT's functional currency.
+The financial statements are presented in Kenya Shillings (KShs) (rounded off to the nearest shilling) which is also the REIT's functional currency.

-(d) Use of estimates and judgments
+d.
+Use of estimates and judgments

 The preparation of financial statements in conformity with IFRSs requires management to make judgments, estimates and assumptions that affect the application of accounting policies and reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.